Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

    6. CONTROL_EXTERNAL_NODEPORT - If you want to use different port for control service, then export this variable with another port (Default value CONTROL_EXTERNAL_NODEPORT="31169").
    7. S3_EXTERNAL_HTTP_NODEPORT - If you want to use different port for HTTP Port to IO service, then export this variable with another port (Default value S3_EXTERNAL_HTTP_NODEPORT="30080").
    8. S3_EXTERNAL_HTTPS_NODEPORT - If you want to use different port for HTTPS Port to IO service, then export this variable with another port (Default value S3_EXTERNAL_HTTPS_NODEPORT="30443").
-   9. SOLUTION_CONFIG_TYPE - If you wanted to create solution yaml manually, then create it and place it at script location and configure SOLUTION_CONFIG_TYPE variable as manual (Default value SOLUTION_CONFIG_TYPE=manual).
+   9. SOLUTION_CONFIG_TYPE - There are two types config for solution yaml file manual and automated.
+Automated means solution.yaml is created automatically but it needs VM with required specifications and manual means we need to create solution.yaml file and replace it at script location.
+If you wanted to create solution yaml manually, then create it and place it at script location and configure SOLUTION_CONFIG_TYPE variable as manual (Default value SOLUTION_CONFIG_TYPE=manual).

       e.g.
 ```